ubaidullahshuaib/ubaidullahshuaib/README.md

 - 👋 Hi, I’m @ubaidullahshuaib
-- 👀 I’m interested in: development and cybersecurity
+- 👀 I’m interested in: Development and Cybersecurity
 - 🌱 I’m currently learning: Computer Science
-- 💞️ I’m looking to collaborate on: nothing
+- 💞️ I’m looking to collaborate on: Nothing (yet)
-- 📫 How to reach me: https://twitter.com/ubaidshuaib_ (with underscore)
+- 📫 How to reach me: https://linkedin.com/ubaidullahshuaib

 <!---
 ubaidullahshuaib/ubaidullahshuaib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.